At military camps in the Myanmar jungle, doctors and students learn how to fire guns

 Basic training for anti-coup protesters

-Once they have received the training, the idea is for the men and women to return to their cities and pass on their knowledge to
+Once they have received the training, the idea is for the men and women to return to their cities and pass on their knowledge to fellow protesters.

 One 18-year-old, who was manning a roadblock in the city of Bago last month when dozens were killed by the military, said many of his comrades had traveled to the ethnic areas for training.
 He had stayed behind.